Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 # Examples API

-## Example application
+## Sample application

-An example application anyway an API for C# .Net on which the following examples are based can be found here:
+A sample application for the API developed in C# .NET can be found here:

 [sample application](../GS_PflanzenCMS.net.Rest.Sample)